 And in the morning my prayer comes before You.

 LORD, why do You cast off my soul?

 Why do You hide Your face from me?

 I have been afflicted and ready to die from my youth;

 I am distraught.

 a.
-To You I have cried out: After a brief focus on the terror and uncertainty of the grave, the Psalmist once again set his focus on the LORD.
-Like others in the Psalms, he sought God in the morning (Psalm 5:3, 55:17, 59:16).
+To You I have cried out: After a brief focus on the terror and uncertainty of the grave, the psalmist once again set his focus on the LORD.
+Like David, he sought God in the morning (Psalm 5:3, 55:17, 59:16).

 i.
 In the morning: “Early, come to thee, before the ordinary time of morning prayer, or before the dawning of the day, or the rising of the sun.
 The sense is, Though I have hitherto got no answer to my prayers, yet I will not give over praying nor hoping for an answer.”
 (Poole)

 ii.
 In the morning my prayer comes before You: “The secret of it is that with determination he keeps himself in touch with God, crying to Him, and going out to meet Him at the break of each new day.”
 (Morgan)

 b.
 Why do You hide Your face from me?
 The sad idea from earlier in the psalm is repeated.
 The worst of the psalmist’s afflictions was the sense that God had in some way forsaken him, that his soul was cast off from God.
 He simply sang: I suffer Your terrors; I am distraught.